-Despite their strong claims for relief, the overwhelming majority of individuals in withholding-only proceedings are detained until their cases are decided.
-Indeed, as of April 2015, in more than eighty-five percent of withholding-only cases, respondents remained detained throughout their proceedings.10 Moreover, these individuals are detained for protracted periods of time-months or even years.11
+Despite their strong claims for relief, the overwhelming majority of individuals in withholding-only proceedings-including those who would fall under Section 1226(a) and have an automatic entitlement to a bond hearing-are detained until their cases are decided.
+In 2014, in more than eighty-five percent of withholding-only cases, respondents remained detained throughout their proceedings.
+Moreover, these individuals are detained for protracted periods of time-months or even years.
+12

 Under the government's policies, these individuals never receive a bond hearing before the IJ to determine whether their detention is necessary to prevent flight or protect public safety.
-Instead, the only process they receive are administrative custody reviews-conducted by ICE-and intended for detainees with final orders of removal.
+Instead, the only process they receive is an administrative custody review-conducted by ICE-and intended for detainees with final orders of removal.
 See 8 C.F.R. §§ 241.4, 241.13.
-These post-order custody reviews ("POCRs") typically rubberstamp detention until withholdingonly proceedings are concluded.